 Livestreaming has become an extremely popular way for brands all over the world to reach and interact directly with their followers like never before.
-It’s become so widespread that almost every major social media platform, including YouTube, Twitter and Instagram, has implemented its own version of livestreaming.
+It’s become so widespread that almost every major social media platform, including YouTube, Twitter and Instagram, has implemented its own version of livestreaming which can be done from any PC with the proper accessories, get the at 25pc.com.
 The most common platform for our clients has been Facebook Live.

 Brands like BuzzFeed, Food Network, Southwest Airlines and HBO have taken advantage of livestreaming as a way to communicate directly with their followers, appear more relatable, accessible and personable, tease upcoming products, services and promotions, receive questions and feedback from customers, educate people on certain topics and share information about their brands.
 They’ve also shown how products are made, given behind-the-scenes access, conducted training and hosted Q&A sessions.

 Several of our clients have used Facebook Live to promote new products/services, disclose their thoughts on industry trends and news, and share personal messages and footage from events with their followers while attending national sales meetings and company anniversary parties.

 Since I’ve witnessed and helped coordinate many livestreams, I’ve learned a thing or two about the dos and don’ts of this tool.
 Before we get into how to use it correctly, let’s take a look at some of the benefits brands are seeing by leveraging live video:

 - Harness the video appeal: These days, people gravitate toward online visual content over written content.
 Therefore, live video allows brands to communicate messages to their followers in the way audiences prefer to consume content.